Abby Dowse Leaves Little To The Imagination In Latex Bodysuit

 Abby Dowse gave her Instagram followers a treat on Monday with an update in which she wore a black latex bodysuit that left little to the imagination.

-In the photo, Abby was laying on a bed dressed in white linens and a white fur blanket.
+In the photo, Abby was lying on a bed dressed in white linens and a white fur blanket.
 The black suit featured a high-cut leg that showed off Abby’s round hips as well as her flat abdomen.
 The suit also featured a low-cut neck, which accentuated Abby’s voluptuous chest.
 She completed the sexy vibe with a pair of yellow thigh-high stiletto boots that highlighted her long, lean legs.
 With one knee up showing off a boot, she struck a sensual pose.
 Abby’s bronze skin popped on the white blanket.

 It appeared that the snap was a selfie, which Abby took from above her head — a pose that further highlighted her ample chest and her slender waist.
 The lower part of Abby’s face could be seen in the snap, revealing that she was wearing a pink gloss on her full lips.